 - Teriyaki Pork Fried Rice with Carrot & Baby Bok Choy

-I’ve also got more Rice Salad Recipes for you to enjoy – right-click and open a new tab so that you can read them next.
+I’ve also got more Rice Salad Recipes for you to enjoy – right-click and open a new tab to read them next.

 Tropical Island Rice Recipe Tips

 - This rice salad can be made a day in advance – it gives a chance for the dressing to really get in and mingle with all the ingredients.

 - You need the rice to be chilled before making this salad, so after cooking it, spread it out onto a baking sheet.
 This gets the job done quickly and it’s how they cool down sushi rice.
 Once cooled, fluff up the rice with a fork and place it in the fridge for about an hour to chill down.